aychtang/openable-component-ui/README.md

-sidebar-ui
+openable-component-ui
 ==========

-Module that handles state and dom for toggling hideable/showable sidebar.
+Extendable module that handles state and dom for toggling openable components such as tabs, dropdowns or show/hideable sidebars.